Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 ## 1. What is Precision Medicine?<a name="1"></a>

-(TODO) Most medical treatments are designed for the "average patient" as a one-size-fits-all-approach, which may be successful for some patients but not for others.

 ### 1) Definition<a name="11"></a>

 Precision medicine is personalized treatment strategies on the basis of genetic, biomarker, phenotypic or psychosocial characteristics to stratify patients into novel subpopulations that differ in their susceptibility to a particular disease or their response to a specific treatment.
 It is also commonly referred to as 'stratified medicine', 'targeted therapy' and 'deep phenotyping.'